 Events are true as expressed as to the best recollection of those interviewed.

 I've worked in this soil.
 Starry-eyed after four years at Luther College, a small liberal arts college in Decorah, Iowa, I wanted to expand my world view.
-Having studied critical theory and art, I wanted to learn what human systems could exist as alternatives to industrial capitalist models, let alone Iowa's king of influence: "Big Ag".
-A farmstead, surrounded by new-age neighbors, led by a person both knew Ansel Adams and spoke of Jung in connection to the sacred geometry of crop circles was what I was looking for.
+I wanted to learn what human systems could exist as alternatives to industrial capitalist models, let alone Iowa's king of influence: "Big Ag".
+A farmstead, surrounded by new-age neighbors, led by a person both knew Ansel Adams and spoke of Jung in connection to the sacred geometry of crop circles was more than what I was looking for.
 I could give back, get my hands dirty and do some work.
-Some good work.

 For the past 10 years those young at age and young at heart have flocked to the Pepperfield Project to engage with practices of sustainable food systems, live in the bosom of beautiful farmland and to learn from a great sage of the natural world.
 Eyes glistening with expectations of a wonderland of knowledge and beauty.
-Interns, seasonal workers, protégées and students have wandered into this situation.
-David's testimony is intentionally removed from this film, as this project does not seek journalistic neutrality with a man who has dominated, contorted and bent the conversation.
+Interns, seasonal workers, protégées and students have wandered into this misguiding situation.

-It is hard to say when this project started.
-It could be Summer 2014 when I showed up with all my things packed into a Toyota Camry?
-It could the following summer when I left Iowa no longer entranced by the PP?
-It could be during one of the many phone calls with new PP interns who wanted to get some answers?
-It could have been when, 1300 miles away in Montana, I got a call that told me that a friend of mine had issues with David?
+It is hard to say when this film project started.
+It could be Summer 2014 when I showed up with all my things packed into a run-down Toyota Camry.
+Could it be the following summer when I left Iowa no longer entranced by the PFP?
+It could be during one of the many phone calls with new PFP interns who wanted to get some clarity on if what was going on was real.
+It could have been when, 1300 miles away in Montana, I got a call that told me that a friend of mine had issues with David.
 But with all abuses of power, the start date matters as much as the intention: very little.
 What is important is when it will end.

 The filmmaker acknowledges and honors the Indigenous communities native to the regions in which this project was filmed, and recognize that this country is built on Indigenous homelands and resources.
 The filmmaker recognizes in particular the Miami, Delaware, Potawatomi, Shawnee, Sauk, Fox, Wahpeton, Sioux, Salish, Kootenai, and Dakota peoples as past, present, and future caretakers of this land, and also recognizes the inherent sovereignty and resilience of all native communities.